Price-based selling: Discounting

 Discounting is something seen in almost every retail store, and grocery store.
 Discounting is present in just about every business in some way, whether it be coupons, advanced purchases, or bulk buying, businesses are quick to offer a pricing discount.
 Coupons and promotions give an economic incentive for the customer to use when purchasing a brand.
 The effect on consumer redemption of coupons has mostly been positive as it attracts customers, and gives them interest in a particular brand.
 On the other hand, discounting can really hurt a business as seen with Nordstrom this past holiday season.
 The clothing retailer reported that their fourth quarter earnings fell 68%, in large part due to the heavy discounting.
 According to a Cornell University study, in the hotel business, discounting in attempt to gain more occupancy does more harm than good, lowering the RevPAR and creating less profit.

 Haggling

-Haggling, otherwise known as bargaining, is most present in businesses where items have no fixed price.
+Haggling, otherwise known as bargaining, is most common in settings where items have no fixed price.
 Sellers will often price the item higher than they want to sell it, knowing that buyers are going to want to negotiate the price.
 The act of haggling has been around since ancient times and continues to this day.
 It is a common practice in real estate negotiations, car purchases, and at informal flea markets—while it is rarely used in retail settings such as at supermarkets, pharmacies, or brand-name clothing stores.